yxuansu/SimCTG/simctg/README.md

 :bell: The inputs are as follows:
 * `encoder_inputs`: The tensor of a batch input ids on the encoder side and its size is `bsz x src_len`.
 The tensor should be right-padded with a padding token id.
 * `encoder_mask`: Mask to avoid performing attention on padding token indices on the encoder side.
 Mask values selected in [0, 1]: (i) 1 for tokens that are not masked; and (ii) 0 for tokens that are masked.
+Its size is `bsz x src_len`.

 * `input_ids`: The tensor of a batch input ids and its size is `bsz x seqlen`.
 The tensor should be right-padded with a padding token id.